dclv/2020/index.md

 Grotta di Pozzuoli, unknown photographer (c.
 1860-1895)

 ![Image](/portfolio_12.jpg)
-*The proposal consists of a net hanging of the roof structure, protecting the facade and spectators, while encapsulating the atmosphere for the players on the field.<br> The playing field is at the crossing axis of the Galleria, exactly aligned with the North- South (Cardo) and East-West (Decumanus) axis in an otherwise mostly curvilinear urban fabric.
+*The proposal consists of a net hanging of the roof structure, protecting the facade and spectators, while encapsulating the atmosphere for the players on the field.
+The playing field is at the crossing axis of the Galleria, exactly aligned with the North- South (Cardo) and East-West (Decumanus) axis in an otherwise mostly curvilinear urban fabric.
 The geometry offers dimensions for a game of 7 vs. 7.
 The playing fields outlines are marked with simple black tape at the edges of the patterned pavement.
 4 goals are set up.
 Each team therefore attacks two goals and defends two goals along their respective axis.*
 ![Image](/portfolio_13.jpg)

+portfolio 2020
-done between 09/2018 and 05/2020.<br>
+work done between 09/2018 and 05/2020.<br>
 mainly conceived as part of the masters degree at eth zurich. <br>

 ![Image](/2008_danielcalvo_pf_1.jpg)